NCERT Solutions Class 8 Maths Chapter 15 – Free PDF Download

-(a) Consider “Years” along x-axis and “Days” along y-axis.
-Using given information, linear graph will look like:
+(a) Consider “Years” along the x-axis and “Days” along the y-axis.
+Using the given information, the linear graph will look like this:

-(b) Consider “Years” along x-axis and “No. of Men and No. of Women” along y-axis (2 graphs).
-Using given information, linear graph will look like:
+(b) Consider “Years” along the x-axis and “No. of Men and No. of Women” along the y-axis (2 graphs).
+Using the given information, the linear graph will look like this: